kwilkos/cxf/distribution/src/main/release/samples/js_browser_client_simple/README.txt

 Building and running the demo using Ant
 ---------------------------------------
-From the base directory of this sample (i.e., where this README file is located), the Ant build.xml file can be used to build and run the demo.
+From the base directory of this sample (i.e., where this README file is located), the Ant build.xml file can be used to build and run the server for the demo.
-The server and client targets automatically build the demo.

 Using either UNIX or Windows:

-  ant server  (from one command line window) ant client  (from a second command line window)
+  ant server  (from one command line window)

 To remove the code generated from the WSDL file and the .class